-But even these drugs do have risks.
+But even these drugs do have risks, so it's important to follow the instructions about how to take them.
 And if you have an ulcer, you need to be very careful before popping over-the-counter (OTC) painkillers.
-Many commonplace drugs - such as aspirin, Advil, and Aleve -- can irritate the stomach lining, aggravating ulcers and potentially causing serious problems.
+Many common ones can irritate the stomach lining, aggravating ulcers and potentially causing serious problems.

 "People think that if a medicine is available over-the-counter, it has no risks," says Byron Cryer, MD, a spokesman for the American Gastroenterological Association.
 "But about a third of all ulcers are caused by aspirin and other painkillers.
 More than half of all bleeding ulcers are caused by these drugs."

 If you have an ulcer, you need to avoid any foods or medicines that will make your condition worse.
-So, before you grab a bottle of pain reliever the next time you have a headache, learn some dos and don'ts first.
+So before you grab a bottle of pain reliever to soothe your aches and pains, learn some dos and don'ts.

 How Do Pain Relief Drugs Work?

 In a certain way, all pain is in your head.
 When we feel pain, it's the result of an electrical signal being sent from the nerves in a part of your body to your brain.

 But the whole process isn't electrical.
 When tissue is injured (by a sprained ankle, for instance), the cells release certain chemicals in response.
 These chemicals cause inflammation and amplify the electrical signal coming from the nerves.
 As a result, they increase the pain you feel.

 Painkillers block the effects of these pain chemicals.
 The problem is that you can't focus most pain relievers specifically on your headache or bad back.
 Instead, the medicine travels through your whole body.
 This can cause some unexpected side effects.